-How to look for Business history records held by other archives
+How to look for records of...
+Company and business history records held by other archives

 1. Why use this guide?